What we know about Syria's chemical weapons

 Syria never signed the Chemical Weapons Convention, the current international treaty against the use of poison gas, but it did sign the 1925 Geneva Protocol, which banned the use of chemical and bacteriological warfare, according to the international Organisation for the Prohibition of Chemical Weapons (OPCW.)

-Experts from the agency were part of a UN team that found "clear and convincing evidence" that sarin was delivered by surface-to-surface rockets "on a relatively large scale" in the Ghouta area of the Syrian capital Damascus in August 2013.
+Experts from the agency were part of a UN team that found "clear and convincing evidence" that Sarin was delivered by surface-to-surface rockets "on a relatively large scale" in the Ghouta area of the Syrian capital Damascus in August 2013.

 The attack prompted Obama to ask Congress to authorize military action against Syria.
 Shortly after, Syria agreed to a Russian proposal to give up control of its chemical weapons, leading Obama to retreat from threats of military action.

-In October 2013, the OPCW oversaw the destruction of Syria's chemical weapon stockpile.
+From October 2013, the OPCW oversaw the destruction of Syria's chemical weapon stockpile.
 But one Syrian general, who said he defected after he was ordered to use chemical agents, told CNN's Christiane Amanpour at the time that the regime would never give up its chemical stockpile.

 "The locations of most of the scientific research centers in Syria and the storage facilities are known and under surveillance, thus, he will give up those centers and facilities for sure without lying.
-That said, however, Bashar al-Assad will not give up the chemical stockpile," said Syrian Brig.
+That said, however, Bashar al-Assad will not give up the chemical stockpile," said Brig.
 Gen. Zaher al-Sakat in 2013.

 Could rebel forces have chemical weapons?

-Russia's defense ministry said on its Facebook page that a Syrian airstrike had hit a "terrorist" ammunition depot in the eastern outskirts of Khan Sheikhoun.
+Russia's defense ministry claimed on its Facebook page that a Syrian airstrike had hit a "terrorist" ammunition depot in the eastern outskirts of Khan Sheikhoun.

 The ministry said "terrorists had been transporting chemical munitions from this largest arsenal to the territory of Iraq."